mautic/user-documentation/docs/builders/creating_themes.rst

 * Save your ``config.json`` as described previously

-* Create a thumbnail - around 400px wide, 600px high.
+* Create a thumbnail -  use the dimensions of 400px wide, 600px high.

-* Compress the contents of the folder as a Zip file
+* Compress the contents of the folder as a Zip file - ensure that the files and folders aren't within a sub-folder in the Zip file.